andygup/angular-cli-esri/README.md

   });
 ```

-Now lets see if the test spec passes
+Now lets see if the test spec passes.

 ```
   ng test